Purdue-CSUSB/purdueusb.com/_wiki/help-room.md

 In-Person Tutoring will take place in LWSN B160.
 All students are required to follow Protect Purdue guidelines.

-UPDATE: All in-person tutoring will be virtual going forward until further notice in accordance with the Purdue severe weather warning.

 ## Virtual Tutoring

 While we wait to get BoilerQ set up, we will post the tutor's individual zoom links below.
 Please join during their desginated tutoring times.